General exercise guidelines

 - For most people, the goal is to accumulate 150-300 minutes of moderate to vigorous cardio-based exercise per week, in addition to resistance training 2-4 times per week.

-- Resistance training is designed to improve strength and endurance of the working muscle groups.
-Options for resistance training include: dumbbells/hand weights, tubing, resistance bands, body weight exercises, and resistance training equipment.
+- Resistance training is designed to improve the strength and endurance of the working muscle groups.
+Options for resistance training include dumbbells/hand weights, tubing, resistance bands, bodyweight exercises, and resistance training equipment.

 How to monitor your intensity

 - When it comes to exercise, monitoring your intensity is very important.

 - You can monitor your exercise intensity by checking your heart rate, and by using the Rating of Perceived Exertion (RPE) scale.

 - To check your heart rate manually, follow these steps:

 - Place your middle and pointer finger on the thumb side of the wrist.